 Why should I report an incident of bias, violence or hate?

-Elon University believes that we can create a more inclusive and respectful community through awareness, education and respectful dialogue about difference with the goal of valuing and celebrating what diversity brings to our campus community.
+At Elon we believe that we can create a more inclusive and respectful community through awareness, education and respectful dialogue about difference with the goal of valuing and celebrating what diversity brings to our campus community.

-In reporting, our goals are 1) to support and respond to those who have experienced identity-based hate, 2) respond directly to offenders if identified and 3) track the overall incidents in our community each year.
-Finally, by tracking the type and number of bias incidents in addition to hate crimes, we are able to tailor educational efforts for our campus community and report about campus climate.
+In reporting, our goals are to 1) support and respond to those who have experienced identity-based hate, 2) respond directly to offenders if identified, 3) track the overall incidents in our community each year, and 4) tailor educational efforts for our campus community and report about campus climate based on the type of incidents we track.

 A member of the Elon community feeling unsafe or threatened because of bias-related language, conduct or harassment should always seek help from a member of the University community who is trained and able to assist.
 Elon offers multiple informal and formal procedures for processing and responding to incidents of bias, hate and discrimination.